eic/east/docs/_content/tasks.md

 ## CAD import

-* MOU with INFN as we plan to use their converter
+* MOU with INFN as we plan to use their converter (Makoto, Andrea, Markus)
 * Verify that we can import the latest CAD files from the EIC project
 * Make the latest GDML files available as part of the east-geometry repository with Git LFS support
-* Document the CAD import
+* Document the CAD import (Wouter, Makoto, Maxim)
-* Test the silicon tracker CAD model by James Fast
+* Test the silicon tracker CAD model by James Fast (not for now)

 ## Fast Simulations

 * Create an example calorimeter geometry in eAST
   * 12/01/21 kk: Done, can get (components of) ECCE and ATHENA, see [Examples](examples).
+  * Periodically make ECCE and ATHENA gdml files available in eAST repository (Kolja)
 * Give an example for fast simulations in eAST, perhaps for one region (Kolja, Maxim, Makoto)

 ## Full Simulations

-* Afterburner (Markus will discuss with Jin)
+* Afterburner (Markus will discuss with Jin, Makoto)
   * Including option to turn off pre-assigned decay procedure
 * Time structure (Makoto)
   * For streaming readout study